jalakamkiran/BoTorrAPI/README.md

 ### Future Developments

-While the current version of Granthalay primarily focuses on the home page functionality, future updates will introduce additional features and enhancements, including:
+While the current version of Bo-Torr primarily focuses on the home page functionality, future updates will introduce additional features and enhancements, including:

 - Implementation of Libgen API for accessing a broader range of free eBooks.
 - Integration of Google Books API for enriched book metadata and cover images.